Olivia Culpo Stuns In Sizzling Bikini Photos For ‘Sports Illustrated’ Swimsuit Shoot

 As The Inquisitr previously reported, Olivia shared a look at her beach shoot earlier this month when she posted more hot swimwear photos to her Instagram account.

 “So grateful for another year with my @si_swimsuit family.
 Thank you so much for the opportunity,” she wrote in the caption.
-The star added, “I always become so overwhelmed with gratitude when I think about how I always dreamed of shooting this!!!!!!!”
+“I always become so overwhelmed with gratitude when I think about how I always dreamed of shooting this!!!!!!!”

 Delivered To Your INBOX